How to connect a GoPro to VDO.Ninja

 Portable laptop-in-a-backpack option

-Android system with HDMI input support built-in
+Android systems with HDMI input support

 iPad via USB